 - A blogpost on science and faith that I wrote in 2015: Faith and a critical mind.

 - An overview of Stephen Jay Gould's concept of Non-overlapping magisteria.
 Gould was an evolutionary biologist and paleontologist who wrote extensively on scientific topics.

 - An interview with Terryl Givens on Science and Faith.

 Toggle ItemWeek 2: Fake news and prioritizing environmental issues

-This week, we are taking on the simple and straightforward (sarcasm) issues of prioritizing environmental problems and filtering error from truth.
+This week, we are taking on the simple and straightforward (sarcasm) challenge of information literacy: the ability to find, interpret, and use information in an ethical and reliable way.
 Our general goals are to 1.
-Understand how various environmental issues are connected, and 2.
-Develop skills and channels to secure reliable information and interpret it in valid ways.
+Become more aware of the biases and limitations that can lead us to incorrect beliefs and actions, and 2.
+Develop skills and attitudes that help us secure reliable information and interpret it in valid ways.

 You will encounter your first peer-reviewed scientific article this week (yay).
 Do your best to understand how the study was performed and what were the main findings.
 I encourage you to be patient with yourself and give yourself plenty of time for the reading.
 We will go over some tips on reading technical articles in class, but if you want to be extra prepared, here is a nice primer: “The art of reading a journal article.”